supportchef/covid-by-region/README.md

     git submodule update --remote
     npm run prebuild

-_Note: The deployed website can be newer than the pinned git hash of the John Hopkins submodule_
+_Note: The deployed website can be newer than the pinned git hash of the submodules_

+### Multiple datasets

+We use the John Hopkins dataset for all data except for the US, if you want to use the JHU dataset instead go to the options to make it visible, it will be `US (JHU)`.

+The main reason we use the NYT dataset is that some US counties have missing timeranges in the JHU dataset

 ## Contributions